It is often said that our lives are written on our faces.

-Clinical studies show a 30% decline in blood supply, meaning less nutrition is going to get to our skin; this causes our skin to lose its youthful appearance over time.
+Clinical studies show a 30% decline in blood supply, meaning less nutrition will get to our skin; this causes our skin to lose its youthful appearance over time.
 This natural ageing process is often accelerated by extrinsic and intrinsic ageing.

 So is skin rejuvenation possible from a skin cream?

-Each of our cells are protected by a phospholipid bilayer, this bilayer is the major component that makes up our cell membrane; it acts as a tiny fortress, only allowing certain molecules to pass through the cellular wall.
+Each of our cells is protected by a phospholipid bilayer – the major component that makes up our cell membrane; it acts as a tiny fortress, only allowing certain molecules to pass through the cellular wall.

-To get around this, we coat many of our ingredients with a liposome called phosphatidylcholine, this naturally enhances penetration into the cellular wall.
+To get around this, our products utilise unique encapsulation technology for many of the ingredients.
+A liposome called phosphatidylcholine naturally enhances penetration into the cellular wall.
 This technique ensures that the all-important nutrients are delivered deep into the dermis, where they are taken up by the blood vessels and delivered directly to the skin.

 Helping to create healthy, youthful skin for now and many years to come.